magento/devdocs/src/guides/v2.3/test/js/jasmine.md

 Go to `http://localhost:8000/_SpecRunner.html` and use the developer console to debug the tests.

-The array of the tests can be edited in `_SpecRunner.html` file to include only necessary files.
+The array of the tests can be edited in the `_SpecRunner.html` file to include only necessary files.

 ## Known issues and solutions